 Chris is a very skilled photographer and I’ve learnt so much about the technicalities of composing and creating great seascape images.
 However, for me, the most valuable thing Chris has helped nurture in me, is the ability to emerse myself in the beauty and drama of each location.
 Then to be able to create images that capture the essence of what I was seeing and feeling at the time.
 Chris’s incredible passion for the beauty of the Cornish coastline is so infectious and inspiring.

 Another part of the workshop experience is going back to the studio where Chris helps you review your images and to process them using Photoshop.
 Chris is hugely encouraging and patient, and teaches in a relaxed and guiding way that is ideally suited for me.
 The great thing is, there's not a set workflow that simply repeats, instead he promotes treating every image individually.

 As for the location shoots, he develops an itinerary that best suits your needs, realising that every client is different.

-Lastly, the workshop includes accommodation and food and Chris is an amazing chef!
+Lastly, the workshop includes lovely accommodation and great food and Chris is also an amazing chef!

-I will end by saying that if you are considering attending a worksop, but are uncertain of being part of a group, then why not get in touch with Chris and have a chat?
+I will end by saying that if you are considering attending a worksop, then why not get in touch with Chris and have a chat?
 It could be the best thing you have done."